What $1,000 Gets You Around The World

 Just remember, the cost of living, including eating out and grocery shopping, is linked to the cost of rent, so make sure you’ve done your research and have enough spending money to live like the locals.
 You wouldn’t want to arrive in New York only to find you haven’t enough money to actually do anything.

-If you’ve got your dream travel experience all planned out but need a little extra money to make ends meet, the 28 Degrees Platinum Mastercard could be the perfect solution for you.
-Whether it’s Bali, India, Italy or New York, 28 Degrees is a fuss-free way to spend while you’re abroad.
+If you’ve got your dream travel experience all planned out but need a little extra money to make ends meet, the Latitude 28° Global Platinum Mastercard could be the perfect solution for you.
+Whether it’s Bali, India, Italy or New York, Latitude 28° Global is a fuss-free way to spend while you’re abroad.
 There are no currency conversion fees, no foreign transaction fees, and no annual fees.
 You’ll also get access to over one million global Wi-Fi hotspots.
 Read more details here.

 Please note all references to price and cost are correct for August 2018.